kimwalisch/primecount/README.md

 $ sudo make install
 ```

-If you have downloaded a primecount zip archive from GitHub then the GNU
+If you have downloaded a zip archive from GitHub then Autotools
-Build System (a.k.a.
-Autotools) must be installed and ```autogen.sh```
+(a.k.a.
+GNU Build System) must be installed and ```autogen.sh``` must
-must be executed once.
-To install the GNU Build System install
+be executed once.
+To install Autotools install
 [GNU&#160;Autoconf](http://www.gnu.org/software/autoconf/),
 [GNU&#160;Automake](http://www.gnu.org/software/automake/) and
 [GNU&#160;Libtool](http://www.gnu.org/software/libtool/)